Boondocking Equals FREE Camping!

 Boondocking in a Walmart, Bass Pro Shop or Cabella’s Parking Lot

-Why would be even want to ‘camp’ in a Walmart, Bass Pro Shop or Cabella’s parking lot?
+Why would we even want to ‘camp’ in a Walmart, Bass Pro Shop or Cabella’s parking lot?
 There are actually several reasons, besides the fact that it’s free.
+CHECK WITH THE STORE BEFORE STAYING OVERNIGHT!!!

 Let’s say you are gloing on a camping vacation, and you are just trying to get from Point A to Point B. Many campgrounds are far off the highway, so if all you need is a place to sleep, parking lot boondocking can be a great, free solution.
 It saves you travel time and money.
 When you wake up in the morning, you jump back on the road, and off you go.